CsatiZoltan/t8code-wiki/Step-3---Adapting-a-forest.md

 After calling `t8_forest_new_adapt` the old `forest` object will be destroyed.
 This is due to `t8code`'s internal reference counting.
 Each `forest` counts how often it is referenced, starting with 1 when it is constructed.
-Using a `forest` to construct a new forest from it will decrease this reference count by 1, basically saying 'i do not need this forest anymore'.
+Using a `forest` to construct a new forest from it will decrease this reference count by 1, basically saying 'I do not need this forest anymore'.
 If the reference count reaches 0 the `forest` is destroyed.

 Often you will want to keep the `forest` after adapting.
 For example because you stored element